wvenderbush/sysfinalproj/README.md

 CChat comes with its own custom markup language for adding flare to your messages!
 You can use the markup language in any message or even when creating your username!

 ####Emojis
-CML has a collection of emojis that you can access in chatrooms by using these commands:
-CML Emoji tags begin and end with `~~`
+CML has a collection of emojis that you can access in chatrooms by tags that begin and end with `~~`.
+The tags are as follows:

 * `~~smile~~` -- Inserts the `ʘ‿ʘ` emoji
 * `~~shrug~~` -- Inserts the `¯\_(ツ)_/¯` emoji